SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-members/add.md

 4. In the **Sale** or **Project** field, specify which sale/project to add the contacts to.
 Do this either by clicking the arrow and selecting the required sale/project in the displayed list box, or by typing in the whole or the beginning of the sale/project name.

 5. In the **Sales role** or **Function** field, specify the sales role/function each person has in the sale/project.
-Click the arrow to display a list of predefined alternatives to choose from.
-These are defined in SuperOffice Settings and maintenance.
+Click the arrow to display a list of predefined alternatives to choose from. [!include[SM](../../../learn/includes/are-defined-sm.md)]

 6. Click **Save**.